vittominacori/eth-token-recover/README.md

 [![Coverage Status](https://codecov.io/gh/vittominacori/eth-token-recover/graph/badge.svg)](https://codecov.io/gh/vittominacori/eth-token-recover)
 [![MIT licensed](https://img.shields.io/github/license/vittominacori/eth-token-recover.svg)](https://github.com/vittominacori/eth-token-recover/blob/master/LICENSE)

-TokenRecover allows the contract owner to recover any ERC20 token sent into the contract for error.
+TokenRecover allows to recover any ERC20 or ERC721 token sent into the contract and send them to a receiver.

 ## Motivation

 There are lots of tokens lost forever into Smart Contracts (see [OMG](https://etherscan.io/address/0xd26114cd6ee289accf82350c8d8487fedb8a0c07) token balances).
-Each Ethereum contract is a potential token trap for ERC20 tokens.
+Each Ethereum contract is a potential token trap for ERC20 or ERC721 tokens.
 They can't be recovered, so it means money losses for end users.

 ## Install